 One final suggestion: in my region, the non-profit organization Blue Ridge Hospice accepts most electronics at their thrift store locations.
 Whether your electronics are working or nonfunctional, you can donate them to BRH and they will take care of them appropriately.
 They even offer to destroy hard drives, to ensure your data is not used elsewhere.
 Check out their website or their Facebook Page for more details and reach out to them if you have questions.

-If you’re in a different part of the USA, you might call your local thrift stores to ask if any of them offer e-recycling like Blue Ridge Hospice!
+If you’re in a different part of the USA, you might call your local thrift stores and other non-profits to ask if any of them offer e-recycling like Blue Ridge Hospice!

 If you are outside the USA, then there may be a different way of reporting child sexual abuse material (CSAM).
 You can use INHOPE to find the best agency to contact, when you are abroad.